JoseJX/analogue-pocket-patches/README.md

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/KirbysDream.ips).

-## Kirby's Dream Land DX with Fluffy Repair Service
+## Kirby's Dream Land DX with Fluffy Repair Service - Basic

 This patch converts `Kirby's Dream Land DX` to the `.pocket` format.
-There are two versions and an IPS version for both the basic and plus editions.
+There are two versions and an IPS version for both the basic and plus editions, make sure that you have selected the correct version when downloading the patch!

 This patch was updated to fix a crash in the end credits for the both editions.
 (2022/01/25)